 To-day in Russia all the means of publication and distribution are in the exclusive possession of the Government, and no person can express his views to the public unless he first secures Bolshevik permission.
 Thousands of illegal publications had been issued by the revolutionary parties during the autocratic Romanov régime.
-Under Communist rule such a unwritten, tradition and custom force us into a common groove and make of man a will-less automaton without independence or individuality.
-This moral and intellectual bondage is more compelling than any physical coercion, more devastating to our manhood and development.
-All of us are its victims, and only the exceptionally strong succeed in breaking its chains, and that only partly.
+Under Communist rule such a happening is most exceptional, as witness the indignant amazement of the Bolsheviki when it was discovered that Trotsky had succeeded in publishing the platform of the Opposition element in the Party.